-Course Title/Code COMPLEX ANALYSIS (MAH508B)) Course Type Course Type Core (Deptt.)
-L-T-P Structure 4-0-0 Credits Credits 4 Course Objective The objective of this course is to introduce the fundamental understanding the concepts of Complex Analysis. ideas for developing and Course Outcomes (COs) Mapping CO1 Understand the significance of continuity, differentiability and analyticity of complex functions Skill Development CO2 CO2 Demonstrate the use of Cauchy integral formula ,Taylor and Laurent series expansions.
-CO3 Classify the nature of singularities, poles and residues and explain the application of Cauchy Residue theorem Skill Development CO4 Apply the consequences of analytic continuation, Schwarz reflection principle, Monodromy theorem and conformal mapping Skill Development Prerequisites (if any) N.A
+Course Title/Code COMPLEX ANALYSIS (MAH508B)

+Course Type Core (Departmental)

+L-P Structure 4-0

+Credits 4

+Course Objective The objective of this course is to introduce the fundamental ideas for developing and understanding the Analysis. concepts of Complex

+Course Outcomes (COs)

+CO1 Understand the significance of continuity, differentiability and analyticity of complex functions Skill Development

+CO2 Demonstrate the use of Cauchy integral formula , Taylor and Laurent series expansions.
+Skill Development

+CO3 Classify the nature of singularities, poles and residues and explain the application of Cauchy Residue theorem Skill Development

+CO4 Apply the consequences of analytic continuation, Schwarz reflection principle, Monodromy theorem and conformal mapping Skill Development

+Prerequisites (if any) N.A